 Each toy in every corner comes highly recommended.
 We spent the past three months gathering insight from dozens of experts (about 40) in different age groups, including psychologists, discerning (and sometimes famous) parents, nannies, teachers, and a Mensa member.
 We also surfaced the absolute best toys we’ve encountered in our own personal experiences as product obsessives (and people with kids in our lives), diving deep into Amazon reviews for cross-reference along the way.
 Then we broke down our picks by category: Educational/Reasonably Priced, Educational/Splurgy, Brain Candy/Reasonably Priced, Brain Candy/Splurgy.

 The Strategist’s gifts coverage doesn’t stop at fifth grade, of course.
-We’ve also got lists for teen boys and tween and teen girls, too, and every other age in your life coming in the weeks ahead.
-In the meantime, you can start making your way through 1 to 10 below.
+We’ve also got lists for teen boys and tween and teen girls, and just about every other age, too.
+You can start making your way through 1 to 10 below.